ZahidGalea/cdc-with-debezium-in-minikube/README.md

 # (BTW, it comes from an app that I created before)
 # https://github.com/ZahidGalea/logistics-spring-boot-app
 # Just package it and use it if u want!
-docker build -t=logistic-app:latest filler-application/
+docker build -t=logistic-app:latest filler-application/Dockerfile

-# This apps requires an oracle DB Up and runing,
+# Also an script that makes request to this app
-# and the por 8080 available in order to work, because it uses Tomcat.
+docker build -t=simulation-logistic-app:latest filler-application/simulation_app/

 # The following ENV Variables must be set in the deployment:
 # ORACLE_DB_HOST: localhost or an IP